-&lt;sup>70 "Each house shall determine its rules of procedure."
+&lt;sup>74 "Each house shall determine its rules of procedure."
 Art.
 III, s.
 4(a), Fla.
 Const., quoted in part.

-&lt;sup>71 The House adopts its rules for the legislative biennium during the organizational session held after every election.
+&lt;sup>75 The House adopts its rules for the legislative biennium during the organizational session held after every election.
 See art.
 III, s.
 3(a), Fla.
 Const.

-&lt;sup>72 House Rule 5.2(a), emphasis added.
+&lt;sup>76 House Rule 5.2(a), emphasis added.
 House Bill Drafting Service establishes a "bill drafting" deadline which usually is three weeks before the filing deadline established by rule.
 In addition, there may be deadlines established by each local legislative delegation.
 Persons interested in scheduling local bills for a local hearing should contact their legislative delegation for that information.

-&lt;sup>73 House Rule 5.3(a).
+&lt;sup>77 House Rule 5.3(a).

-&lt;sup>74 House Rule 5.3(b).
+&lt;sup>78 House Rule 5.3(b).

-(c) All local bills, including local claim bills, must either, as required by Section 10 of Article III of the State Constitution, embody provisions for a ratifying referendum (stated in the title as well as in the text of the bill) or be accompanied by an affidavit of proof of publication, securely attached to the original bill ahead of its first page.
+- (b) A local bill that provides an exemption from general law may not be placed on the Special Order Calendar in any section reserved for the expedited consideration of local bills. - (c) All local bills, including local claim bills, must either, as required by Section 10 of Article III of the State Constitution, embody provisions for a ratifying referendum (stated in the title as well as in the text of the bill) or be accompanied by an affidavit of proper advertisement, securely attached to the original bill ahead of its first page.